Glaucus marginatus (Reinhardt & Bergh, 1860)

 coloration (facing down) may help in concealing them from fish.
 Like Glaucus atlanticus, it lays floating, linear egg strings.

-Distribution: Niihau: cosmopolitan.
+Distribution: Big Island and Niihau: cosmopolitan.

 Taxonomic notes: This species was described from the north Pacific (as Glaucilla marginata).
 (Note 1) It was first recorded from near-shore Hawaiian waters at Lehua Islet, Niihau by Cassidy Grattan on June 1, 2015.